Batteries and sustainability

 A further distinction is made between portable batteries, automotive batteries and industrial batteries (see infobox).

 Furthermore, a distinction can be made between solid-state batteries and liquid electrolyte batteries (“wet cell”).
-In solid-state batteries, both electrodes and the electrolyte are present as solid material, but these are still under development.
+In solid-state batteries, both electrodes and the electrolyte are present as solid material.
+These batteries are still under development.
 In contrast, the electrolytes of liquid batteries are in dissolved form and have been used for many years.
 Lithium-ion batteries, for example, which are currently the most widely used batteries, belong to the category of liquid batteries.

 Batteries on the way to more sustainability

 Secondary batteries/accumulators are a key technology for the transition to a circular economy.
 They enable the storage of renewable energies and thus promoting the transition to low-emission electromobility.
 However, this can only succeed if the batteries themselves are also produced in a way that minimises the impact on humans and the environment.
 Here, in addition to the use phase, the production phase is also being intensively considered.
 To this end, all materials used for the production of batteries must be obtained and produced according to social and ecological standards.
 It is also necessary that the recycling rate is increased in order to minimise the impact on the environment during disposal on the one hand and to reduce the demand for raw materials on the other.
-Many of the raw materials used, such as heavy metals (e.g. lead or cadmium) and rare earths (e.g. neodymium or lanthanum), have so far been extracted under poor social conditions (e.g. through child labour).
-This also applies to the lithium used in many batteries, which is also extracted under difficult social conditions and also has a low recycling rate.
+Many of the raw materials used have so far been extracted under poor social conditions (e.g. through child labour).
 The aim should be to respect the human rights of all people involved in battery production in the future.
 Therefore, it is a challenge to produce batteries in a sustainable way [1].

 For example, it is envisaged that collection targets of 45% by 2023, 63% by 2027 and 73% by 2030 will be achieved for portable batteries.
 For reuse in new batteries, minimum quantities have been set for cobalt (16%), lead (85%), lithium (6%) and nickel (6%), which need to be recovered from production and consumer waste.